kghose/groho/src/Readme.md

 What differs here is the mechanism by which we get the data for the up-sampled segments - rerunning a simulation is probably more complex than spline interpolation.

+### Integrating interpolations
+The tricky part is how to integrate these two levels of detail.

+#### Spliced buffers
+One solution would be to maintain a splice list for each trajectory/path that indicates the indexes where we want to splice in an interpolation over an existing path.
+When we go to draw a path (or retrieve data about it) we do so upto a splice start.
+Then, we jump to the buffer pointed to by the splice and use data from that instead.
+Once the splice is over, we come back to the original path.

 ## Simulation restarts and checkpoints